na-na-hi/renget/archive/h5izt6.md

 The pro-hero strode up to him, eyes blazing behind his helmet.
 Inigo stood tall, ready to plead his case or defend himself.

-Impakt leaned in close and murmured, "That was a noble deed, boy.
+Impakt leaned in close and murmured, "That was a noble deed.
 But now I must do my job and serve as your obstacle."
 He whispered even quieter, placing a hand over his ear.
 “I’ll show you a display of my mächtiger aufwärtshaken!
 But should you feint to the right and roll under my strike.
 It would be difficult for me to recover.”
 He winked and stepped back, raising his voice.
 "You shall not pass me!"

 Inigo blinked in surprise before realizing this was for show.
 He nodded almost imperceptibly and raised his guard, playing along.
 "I won't let you stop me, Impakt!"